 They study the sensing, world modelling, planning and control architectures that can make robots persistently autonomous, operating in unknown environments for extended periods.
 They investigate shared autonomy where people and robots operate in highly synergistic ways to complete tasks.
 They observe nature to develop bio-inspired systems that sense and process data using methods that have evolved in biological organisms.

-Supported by over 40 industrial partners, the Centre's research operations include the Robotarium, a state-of-the-art equipment facility for research and knowledge exchange, and the EPSRC Centre for Doctoral Training in Robotics and Autonomous Systems, producing 100 innovation-ready PhD graduates.
+Heriot-Watt University and the University of Edinburgh jointly run the ECR, supported by over 40 industrial partners, this £100M research investment includes a state-of-the-art equipment facility for research and knowledge exchange, and the EPSRC Centre for Doctoral Training in Robotics and Autonomous Systems, producing 100 innovation-ready PhD graduates.
+This is now set to become the UK’s NATIONAL ROBOTARIUM, as part of the Edinburgh and South East Scotland City Region Deal.